microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 2. Install and set up the toolkit
 3. Set up message passing between the extension and webview

+_If you get stuck at any point, a completed sample extension based on this guide can be found [here](https://github.com/microsoft/vscode-webview-ui-toolkit-samples/tree/main/hello-world)._

 ## Part 1: Create a webview-based extension

 Before installing the toolkit we need to create a webview-based extension to use the toolkit in.
 The following steps are taken directly from the Visual Studio Code [Your First Extension Guide](https://code.visualstudio.com/api/get-started/your-first-extension) and [Webview API Guide](https://code.visualstudio.com/api/extension-guides/webview).